by Gerhard Horn

 Being a Tesla, it has access to the Supercharger network and can charge at up to 250 kW.
 According to Tesla, the Plaid can get 200 miles of range in 15 minutes.
 A conventional 110-volt outlet can be used but, depending on the Tesla you own, this only adds a measly two to four miles of range every hour.

 As you can see from the above section, nobody can touch Tesla when it comes to range.
 But when it comes to the nitty-gritty of car building and churning out models with consistently good build quality, Tesla could still learn a thing or two from heritage manufacturers.
 This used to be most evident on the inside, where Tesla struggled with material quality and even something as basic as panel alignment.
-We could forgive Tesla initially, but nearly ten years down the line, most kinks should be ironed out.
+We could forgive Tesla initially, but a decade down the line, most kinks should be ironed out.
 The new interior is a giant leap forward.
 It takes minimalism to the extreme while incorporating a few old-school luxury touches and better materials.
 It's too early to tell whether the build quality has improved, and given Tesla's history, we're disinclined to give them the benefit of the doubt.
 We hope we're proved wrong, however.

 One of the significant benefits of a skateboard design is more room to work with.
 Designers don't have to work around a transmission tunnel or exhaust system.
 Having a flat floor to work with is a designer's dream, as they can replicate the interior space of a much larger car in a shorter wheelbase.
 That's the theory, at least.